Mortimer Clarke Solicitors Debt – Should You Pay? 2022

 Once you’ve confirmed that the debt really is yours, you can start making preparations to repay it.
 Although this doesn’t seem like an attractive prospect, we all must pay our debts at some point.
 The sooner you do so, the sooner Mortimer Clarke will stop trying to contact you.

 Often, you’ll be able to pay the outstanding amount either on the phone or online.
-The letters you’ve received from the company should detail exactly what you need to do.
+The letters you’ve received from the company will have a reference number to use, and should detail exactly what you need to do.
 They often provide a range of ways for you to make the outstanding payment.

 8. Speak about payment plans